LASK: History

 In 1995, the club slipped into a financial crisis, and filed for bankruptcy.
 The president fled to Ivory Coast with large chunks of money, leaving the club with severe debt, and forcing the sale of several key players.
 In May 1997, the club merged with city rivals FC Linz, and the new official name became LASK Linz, as officials wanted to bring out the city's name as a complement to the LASK designation, which had constituted itself as a brand name.
 The club name, colours, chairmen and members remained the same, effectively saving the club from dissolving.
 However, this merger angered many people, who believed that FC Linz were a more successful club than LASK.
-Curiously, just ten days before the merger, FC Linz beat LASK 3–0 in the city derby.
+Ten days before the merger, FC Linz beat LASK 3–0 in the city derby.
 For the next few years, the players that LASK took from FC Linz made a big part of the starting lineup.

 Despite the financial struggles, the club still managed to steer away from relegation and qualify for the 1996 Intertoto Cup.
 In the Intertoto Cup, LASK had a great participation, finishing first in its group with no losses, with notable wins over Werder Bremen (3–1) and Djurgården (2–0).
 In the semi-finals, the club was eliminated 7–2 on aggregate by Rotor Volgograd.
 In the 1998–99 season they reached their fourth Austrian cup final, losing to Sturm Graz on penalties.

 In 2000–01, the club was relegated, and at one point was close to being relegated to the third division.
 In August 2004, the club suffered an 8–0 home defeat to FC Kärnten.
 In 2007, after six years in the second division, they were promoted to the highest division again.
 However, just four years later, the club was relegated back to the second division, followed by relegation to the 3.
 Liga in 2012 due to a license withdrawal caused by bankruptcy.
 The club was taken over by a consortium of local entrepreneurs called "Friends of LASK" in December 2013.
 By this time the club was on the verge of being shut down, and the players received no salary.
 They could not afford the city stadium, so they moved to a stadium 50 km away.
 It was only because of the tremendous cohesion of the coach and the team that the club was able to keep the championship going at that time.

 In the first season after the takeover, LASK finished first in the Regionalliga Central Division, and qualified for the promotion playoffs, but lost 5–0 on aggregate to FC Liefering and had to stay another season in the third division.